Ceterai/Ceterai.github.io/MyEnternia/Wiki/SensitiveElectronics/README.md

 # Sensitive Electronics

 If your health is lower than 50%, repeatedly damages enemies around you with electricity.
 The lower your health is, the more frequent the strikes are.
-Alta:

 Applied by following items: